bitprj/curriculum/Module_Twitter_API/activities/Act4_Analyzing tweets/2.md

 <h1>Getting the Twitter Client API</h1>
 <img src="https://static01.nyt.com/images/2014/08/10/magazine/10wmt/10wmt-superJumbo-v4.jpg" style="zoom: 10%;" />

 Let's start by setting up the twitter API.
 Firstly, let's setup a function inside our `TwitterClient` class that will return the API.
-Remeber, we are not adding object orientated features to make our life harder, these abstractions or high-level calls and methods will make our code readable and easy to extend or add on to, especiallt when we start with bigger and more complex data sets.This will help us understand what we are doing more clearly later on.
+Remember, we are not adding object orientated features to make our life harder, these abstractions or high-level calls and methods will make our code readable and easy to extend or add on to, especiallt when we start with bigger and more complex data sets.This will help us understand what we are doing more clearly later on.
 We do so as follows:

 ```python
 def get_twitter_client_api(self):